aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfilter/_index.md

 ### getEvaluationOrder() {#getEvaluationOrder--}

+<b>@deprecated.</b> Please use the 'evaluationOrder' property instead.
 Gets the Evaluation Order of the pivot filter.

 ```javascript
 getEvaluationOrder() : number;